 It should be along the arc of axle travel when the shock compresses.
 Use a marker pen to place notch on the spot so that you can come back to it again.
 Make a note of the measurement.

 Take the bike off the stand and have it resting on its wheels.
 Take the same measurement again.
 The difference between the two measurements is usually between 25-35mm for a linkage suspension and 33-40mm for PDS (KTM) suspension.
+Some newer KTMs now use a linkage suspension setup.

 Free sag will tell you if you have the correct spring rate for your weight.

--25mm or less free sag: your spring has too much preload and your spring is too soft.
+- 30mm or less free sag: your spring has too much preload and your spring is too soft.

--45mm or more free sag: you don’t have enough preload on your spring and your spring is too hard.
+- 45mm or more free sag: you don’t have enough preload on your spring and your spring is too hard.
 You should look at fitting a softer spring.

-Step 3 Measure the loaded Sag.
+Step 3: Measure the Loaded Sag

 You will need someone to help you with this.
 Have the rider stand on the pegs.
 The rider should be wearing full riding gear, the bike should have the correct fluid levels, and the shock should be cool to the touch.
 Bounce up and down a few times to allow the suspension to settle.